Basic tasks of the process of reviewing are:

 The response of the reviewer without indicating his name is forwarded to the corresponding author.

 If the reviewer does not deny the possibility of accepting the article for publication, then the authors re-submit the version of the article, corrected for the reviewer's comments, and in a separate document inform about the corrections made and give explanations about the comments of the reviewer, which were left without correction.
 The article may additionally be reviewed by editorial board members.

 The final decision on acceptance of the article for publication or its rejection is made by the Editorial Board.

-According to the requirements for Ukrainian professional editions, a scientist can be a reviewer if he (or she):
+According to the requirements for Ukrainian scientific professional editions (on October 1, 2021), a scientist can be a reviewer if he (or she):

 - carries out research on the specialty of the article;

 - has at least three publications referred by Scopus or Web of Science in the last five years, and/or three publications included into the list of Ukrainian scientific professional editions in categories A or B.